Dynamic Memory and the Free Store

 Like with any other pointer, we can store this in a variable:

-During this program, we have memory on the stack that is being used to store a pointer.
-That pointer is pointing at a location in dynamic memory, that has a Character object.
+During the execution of this program, we have memory on the stack that is being used to store a pointer.
+That pointer is pointing at a location in dynamic memory that is storing a Character object.

 42